-I purchased a box of navel oranges right before Christmas and they ended up sitting around the house, we didn’t eat as many as I had hoped.
+I often purchase a box of navel oranges right before Christmas and they end up sitting around the house, we never eat as many as I had hoped.
 Because I’m a frugal gal and I hate to waste things, I found a way to freeze fresh squeezed oranges so I can continue to enjoy them for months to come.

 Drinking fresh squeezed oranges has many benefits, plus you won’t get all the refined sugar or artificial sweeteners that can be found in commercially processed juices.

 - Lower inflammation

 - Increases the rate of nutrient absorption